convox/convox/docs/getting-started/introduction.md

     Step 1/5 : FROM node:10.16.3-alpine
     ..........

-> The very first time you deploy a new app into a Rack can take 15+ minutes depending on the size of the app but subsequent deploys will be much faster
+> The very first time you deploy a new app into a Rack can take a few minutes depending on the size of the app but subsequent deploys will be much faster

 Once the deployment has completed you can verify the app is running by running the `convox services` command in the terminal to get the URL(s) for all running services: